-Her current research focus is on Cognitive IoT Sensor Systems for Eldercare; applying advanced analytics and machine learning techniques to model a person activities of daily living and generate new insights that reduce risk, reduce cost of care and significantly improve the Elder’s quality of life.
+Her current research focus is on AI for Healthy Aging and IoT Sensor Systems for Eldercare; applying advanced analytics and machine learning techniques to model a person activities of daily living and generate new insights that reduce risk, reduce cost of care and significantly improve the Elder’s quality of life.
 She founded and runs the IBM Aging-in-Place Research Lab which is designed to demonstrate IBM’s IoT-based AI solutions to support aging and create an environment to co-develop solutions with clients.

 She served as the technical lead to launch the UCSD collaboration on AI for Healthy Aging.
 She also served as a principle investigator for IBM’s collaboration with Rice University on cognitive sensor systems which lead to the development of the IBM Multi-purpose Eldercare Robot Assistant (IBM MERA).
 IBM MERA is a first of a kind Watson-enabled robot prototype designed to help assist the elderly and their caregivers.

 Previously, Susann she lead the technical direction for the accessibility enablement team which is responsible for developing IBM's global strategy and implementation mechanism for accessibility tooling, education, and compliance to emerging accessibility standards.